Ebernhahn

-Ebernhahn is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Ebernhahn is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 History

 First unequivocally mentioned in 1324 as Evernhan, Ebernhahn is counted among the newer Westerwald villages, and through the Middle Ages, its name hardly cropped up at all.
 After the devastating effects of the Thirty Years' War (1618–48), it counted, together with nearby Siershahn, only 42 inhabitants.

 Ebernhahn's name comes from the Old High German word hag (“enclosure”), making the name's meaning, roughly, “belonging to the boar’s enclosure”; Eber is German for “boar”.

 Ebernhahn was at first under the governance of the Electorate of Trier, later passing to the Duchy of Nassau and later still, in 1866, to Prussia.
 Since 1971 it has belonged to what was then the newly founded Verbandsgemeinde of Wirges, a kind of collective municipality, and since 1974 it has been part of the Westerwaldkreis whose district seat is in Montabaur.

-In the mid 19th century, industry began to make inroads into the community, above all clay quarrying businesses.
-With industrialization, the community underwent, as did all communities in the Kannenbäckerland, a swift upswing in growth.
+In the mid 19th century, industry began to make inroads into the municipality, above all clay quarrying businesses.
+With industrialization, the municipality underwent, as did all communities in the Kannenbäckerland, a swift upswing in growth.
 While Ebernhahn counted only 241 inhabitants in 1818, by century's end, this had grown to some 500.

-Since the quarrying businesses drew so many people from beyond Ebernhahn into the community, there was a necessary reaction to this in the community itself in the form of a developing transport trade.
+Since the quarrying businesses drew so many people from beyond Ebernhahn into the municipality, there was a necessary reaction to this in the municipality itself in the form of a developing transport trade.
 This gave rise to local passenger- and goods-moving businesses whose descendants can still be found today, long after clay quarrying ended.

-On 11 March 1945, the community was bombed by the United States Army Air Forces; 52 people were killed and 32 buildings were thoroughly destroyed.
+On 11 March 1945, the municipality was bombed by the United States Army Air Forces; 52 people were killed and 32 buildings were thoroughly destroyed.